AngusMonroe/ContrastPool/README.md

 # ContrastPool
-This is the official PyTorch implementation of ContrastPool from paper *"Contrastive Graph Pooling for Explainable Classification of Brain Networks"* accepted by IEEE Transaction on Medical Imaging (TMI) 2024.
+This is the official PyTorch implementation of ContrastPool from paper *"Contrastive Graph Pooling for Explainable Classification of Brain Networks"* submitted to IEEE Transactions on Medical Imaging (TMI) 2024.

 Link: [Arxiv](https://arxiv.org/abs/2307.11133).